Safeguarding children and young people policy

 Make-A-Wish Australia is committed to building a diverse and inclusive environment that reflects the community we serve.
 A publicly available Diversity, Inclusion and Belonging charter is available.

-Make-A-Wish Australia implements the following strategies to contribute to the cultural safety of Aboriginal and Torres Strait Islander children and young people:
+Make-A-Wish Australia implements the following strategies to contribute to the cultural safety of First Nations children and young people:

 • Acknowledgements of country